mindee/mindee-api-dotnet/docs/index.md

 Install-Package Mindee
 ```

-In your Startup.cs or Program.cs file, configure the DI as below :
+In your Startup.cs or Program.cs file, configure the DI as follows:
 ```csharp
 services.AddMindeeClient();
 ```

-This call will configure the client entry point and the pdf library used internally.
+This call will configure the client entry point and the PDF library used internally.

-Then, in your controller or service instance, pass the class ``MindeeClient`` as an argument of your constructor (or methods if you are using this possibility).
+Then, in your controller or service instance, pass the class ``MindeeClient`` as an argument of your constructor
+(or methods if you are using this possibility).

-Let's parse an invoice :
+Let's parse an invoice:
 ```csharp
 var prediction = await _mindeeClient
     .LoadDocument(File.OpenRead(Path), System.IO.Path.GetFileName(Path))